-Where appropriate a Medical Needs Referral will be made to the Medical Needs Team.
+Where appropriate a Medical Needs Referral will be made to the Medical Needs Team within the students Local Authority.

 Norfolk County Council commissions the Short Stay School for Norfolk (SSSfN) to support the home-learning of children that are unable to attend school because of health needs.
 This might consist of a blended package of: